-Kiwa Licensing was established in 2010 as a result of moving the major part of the license-issuing organisation from the Inspectorate Human Environment & Transport to the private sector.
-Since taking over the activities from the government, Kiwa Licensing had been able to improve the service to end-users every year: delivery times have been shortened while the cost of the license-issuing process for the Dutch society has been substantially reduced.
+Kiwa Licensing was established in 2010 as a result of moving the major part of the licence-issuing organisation from the Human Environment & Transport Inspectorate to the private sector.
+Since taking over the activities from the government, Kiwa Licensing has been able to improve the service to end-users every year: delivery times have been shortened while the costs of the licence-issuing process for Dutch clients have been substantially reduced.

 What we offer

-Kiwa helps government bodies (such as CAs) with the process of issuing formal licenses to natural persons and companies.
-Since 2010 Kiwa has issued well over 700.000 licenses to commercial airline pilots, air traffic control personnel, aircraft maintenance personnel, ship captains at sea and truck drivers on behalf of the Dutch government.
+Kiwa helps government bodies (such as CAs) with the process of issuing formal licences to natural persons and companies.
+Since 2010 Kiwa has issued well over 700,000 licences to commercial airline pilots, air traffic control personnel, aircraft maintenance personnel, ship captains at sea and truck drivers on behalf of the Dutch government.

-As subcontractor of the government or competent authority, Kiwa can take care of each step of the process involved in license issuing: from information provision, customer contact and application intake, to application review, license issuing and document archiving.
+As subcontractor of the government or competent authority, Kiwa can take care of each step of the process involved in issuing licences: from information provision, customer contact and application intake, through to application review, the issuing of licences and the archiving of documents.

-The license-issuing activities of Kiwa are overseen and audited by EASA, EMSA, EU regulatory bodies and the Dutch government on a regular basis.
-In addition, Kiwa is under supervision by the British Standards Institute (BSI) for its ETSI and ISO qualifications.
+The licence-issuing activities of Kiwa are overseen and audited by EASA, EMSA, EU regulatory bodies and the Dutch government on a regular basis.
+In addition, Kiwa comes under the supervision of the British Standards Institute (BSI) for its ETSI and ISO qualifications.

-As the ‘delegated’ Competent Authority of the Netherlands for the licenses she issues on behalf of the government, Kiwa has worked extensively with companies in the transport sector of the Netherlands, such as KLM Royal Dutch Airlines and the Holland America Line (HAL).
-In addition, Kiwa is part of the network of Competent Authorities in members states of the EU, in order to exchange information, stay up-to-date as to regulatory changes and contribute to enforcement efforts across the European Union.
+As the ‘delegated’ Competent Authority of the Netherlands for the licences issued on behalf of the government, Kiwa has worked extensively with companies in the transport sector of the Netherlands, such as KLM Royal Dutch Airlines and the Holland America Line (HAL).
+In addition, Kiwa is part of the network of Competent Authorities in members states of the EU, in order to exchange information, to stay up to date on regulatory changes and contribute to enforcement efforts across the European Union.